 - Chewing on one side of their mouth

 There is no guaranteed way to prevent canine dental issues, but routine cleaning and brushing will help to impede them.
-Most experts state that brushing every day is best, but let’s be real: there are some frantic days when we might forget to brush our own teeth.
+Most experts advocate for daily dog teeth cleaning, but let’s be real: there are some frantic days when we might forget to brush our own teeth.
 Shoot for three or four times per week, but don’t push your dog too hard: you want this to be an enjoyable experience for everyone involved!

 If you’re getting started, make sure you have these items in your arsenal: